Sydenham, London: Climate

 The nearest Met Office climate station is based in Greenwich Park:

 Location

 Trivia

 The Beast of Sydenham of 2005, was a large, panther-like black animal, which had been spotted around the area, and attacked a man.
 The beast was said to be 6 ft in length and 3 ft in height.

-According to The Literary Miscellany, "John Hussey of Sydenham died in 1748 at the age of 116 years.
-For upwards of fifty years his breakfast had been balm-tea (lemon balm) sweetened with honey; and his dinner had been pudding; by which he acquired regular health".

-The David Bowie song Can't Help Thinking About Me was written about his time living in Sydenham.

 In March 2022, a crested caracara, named Jester, which escaped London Zoo, was spotted in Mayow Park, Sydenham.